XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Annotations

-In \xt, it is possible to insert an element \xml{annotations} to express search and filtering advice.
+One can then indicate the variables that the solver should branch in, so-called branching or decision variables, by means of the element \xml{decision}, inside \xml{annotations}. \end{xc} \begin{xl} In \x3, it is possible to insert an element \xml{annotations} to express search and filtering advice.
 In this chapter, we present this while considering integer variables only (i.e., CSP and COP frameworks), but of course, what follows can be directly adapted to other frameworks.

-Recall that, in \xt, an \bnf{intVar} corresponds to the id of a variable declared in \xml{variables}.
+Recall that, in \x3, an \bnf{intVar} corresponds to the id of a variable declared in \xml{variables}.
 Similarly, an \bnf{intCtr} corresponds to the id of a constraint declared in \xml{constraints}.
 Besides, all BNF non-terminals such as \bnf{filteringType}, \bnf{consistencyType}, \bnf{branchingType} and \bnf{restartsType} are defined in Appendix \ref{cha:bnf}.
 The general syntax for \xml{annotations} is as follows:

 \begin{boxsy} \begin{syntax} <annotations> [<decision> (intVar wspace)+ </decision>] [<output> (intVar wspace)+ </output>] [<varHeuristic.../>] [<valHeuristic.../>] (<filtering type="filteringType"> (intCtr wspace)+ </filtering>)* [<filtering type="filteringType" />] [<prepro consistency="consistencyType" />] [<search [consistency="consistencyType"] [branching="branchingType"] /> [<restarts type="restartsType" cutoff="unsignedInteger" [factor="decimal"] />] </annotations> \end{syntax} \end{boxsy}